sailpoint-oss/golang-sdk/api_v3/docs/IdentityProfilesAPI.md

 [[Back to README]](../README.md)

-## GetDefaultIdentityAttributeConfig
+## Get default Identity Attribute Config

 > IdentityAttributeConfig GetDefaultIdentityAttributeConfig(ctx, identityProfileId).Execute()

-Get default Identity Attribute Config
+This returns the default identity attribute config.
+A token with ORG_ADMIN authority is required to call this API to get the default identity attribute config.

 ### Example